-Ken and I had met in 1982 at the personal growth workshop, Actualizations, where he had also met Sharon.
-I had already taken the workshop months earlier and was running the sound system in the back of the room when Ken took his first workshop.
+Ken and I had met in 1982 at the personal growth workshop, Actualizations, where he and I had also met Sharon.
+I had already taken the workshop months earlier and as a volunteer was running the sound system in the back of the room when Ken took his first workshop.
 I have a memory of Ken sitting in the last row on the right side of the room and flirting with me during a break.
-Ken had an energy and force that was hard to resist.
-He was well built, very masculine with short cropped salt and pepper hair.
+Ken had energy and force that was hard to resist.
+He was well built, very masculine with short-cropped salt and pepper hair.
 He was about 36 at the time and I was about 25.
 We quickly became friends

 I always knew that Ken found me attractive.
 His interest in me, at a time when I did not feel great about myself, had me want to be with him.
 His flirting had a masculine intensity that both attracted and scared me.
 He knew my story and the fact that I was trying, at the time, to change from homosexuality through therapy, but he did not care.
 He gave me regular hints that he wanted to get me into bed.

 Ken and I only slept together once, and for me, it was the beginning of the end of our relationship.
 We had sex in his apartment and I still remember the awful taste of cigarettes on his mouth when we kissed and the stale smell of tobacco on his breath.
 I remember very little else about that encounter, except one thing: Ken wanted to fuck me.
 In one of my first teenage sexual encounters, I had a terrible experience bottoming and it was not something, at the time, I ever wanted to do again.
 I said no to Ken.
 I remember his pushing me to bottom, but it was a non-negotiable topic for me.
 I remember his disappointment, and in the end, his jerking himself off.